andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 and found that page loading takes
 10 seconds with 900 `st.metric` objects,
 30-45 seconds with 1800 objects,
-and a failure to load with 3600 objects.
+and fails to load with 3600 objects.

-Since, scrolling is kind of a pain anyways, I decided to make the app display one survey variable at a time.
+Since scrolling is kind of a pain anyways, I decided to make the app display one survey variable at a time.
-The user then chooses the survey variable via a dropdown menu in the sidebar, or can click a next/prev button to cycle through the survey variables.
+The user then chooses the survey variable via a searchable dropdown menu in the sidebar, or can click a next/prev button to cycle through the survey variables.
-The current variable displayed is stored in
-[session state](https://docs.streamlit.io/en/stable/api.html#streamlit.session_state),
-so that the next/prev buttons and the dropdown menu stays in sync with each other.
+The current variable displayed is stored as an index in the app's [session state](https://docs.streamlit.io/en/stable/api.html#streamlit.session_state), so that the next/prev buttons and the dropdown menu stay in sync with each other.
 The sidebar also includes a button to download the JSON data.

 The app is available at [https://clps-survey-variables.streamlit.app/](https://clps-survey-variables.streamlit.app/).
-Streamlit Community Cloud hosting hibernates the app after a few days of no traffic, in which case a user can click the wake app button,
+Streamlit Community Cloud hosting hibernates the app after a few days of no traffic, in which case a user can click the "Wake App" button, which usually takes from a few seconds to a couple of minutes.

 ## Discussion and Improvements